Back in 2008, Dustin and I made a decision to change our eating habits.

 Two ingredients and two minutes, that’s it!
 You’ve got this!

-- 4-5 cups Kosher or Sea Salt, usually a 3lb box (I purchase the cheap boxes of salt from Costco and my grocery store--$2.00/box)
+- 4-5 cups coarse sea salt or kosher, usually a 3lb box (I purchase the cheap boxes of salt from Costco and my grocery store--$2.00/box)

-- 1-2 tsp essential oil*--Lavender is my favorite.
-Other options I like: peppermint, lemon, or lemongrass.
+- 1-2 tsp lavender essential oil peppermint, lemon, or lemongrass.

 *Essential Oil Note: The essential oil will not add a strong scent to the garments once they’re dry, not like a commercial laundry softener and scent booster (think: Downy).
 The scent will be subtle and fresh.
 Due to the cost of essential oils, I use a cheaper yet still reputable brand like NOW for laundry purposes.
 NOW sells some oils, like lavender, in bulk bottles.
 The essential oil may also be skipped, if desired.